Board of Directors

 Dr. Joel Johnson resides in Kearney and is an active community volunteer.
 Dr. Johnson received his MD from the University of Nebraska Medical Center, and practiced General Surgery from 1969-2000.
 He established the first out of state helicopter service in Nebraska at Good Samaritan Hospital and taught the very first EMT class in the nation.
 From 2002-2008, Dr. Johnson served as a Senator in the Nebraska Legislature, and held the position of Chairman of the Health and Human Services Committee during his tenure.
 Dr. Johnson is the recipient of the J.G.
 Elliot Award from UNMC for Improving the Health of Nebraskans.

-Chuck Karpf resides in Mitchell and is the Executive Director at Panhandle Area Development District in Gering.
-He is also involved in the management of several small businesses in the Nebraska Panhandle including; the weekly newspaper The Index, the Nebraska Rural Community Federal Credit Union, and CK Construction, Incorporated.
+Chuck Karpf lives in Omaha after having spent almost 30 years living in rural Scottsbluff County and Mitchell, Nebraska.
+Chuck has dedicated much of his career to working in economic development in rural Nebraska, most recently serving as the Executive Director at Panhandle Area Development District in Gering.
+He also was involved in the management of several small businesses in the Nebraska Panhandle including; the weekly newspaper The Index, the Nebraska Rural Community Federal Credit Union, and CK Construction, Incorporated.
 Chuck received his BA in History from Grinnell College and completed numerous professional schools during his career, including Leadership Scottsbluff.
 Chuck has served as President of the Morrill Rotary Club and the Mitchell Area Chamber of Commerce, and Vice President of the Morrill Board of Education.
-Chuck currently serves as a Commissioner and Executive Committee Member of the Nebraska Rural Development Commission, Board Member and Treasurer of the Center for Rural Affairs, and a Trustee for the Nebraska Public Asset Investment Trust.
+He has also served as a Trustee for the Nebraska Public Agency Investment Trust, the Nebraska Bankers Association Educational Foundation and a Member and Vice President of the Nebraska Rural Development Commission.
+Chuck is currently a Board Member and Treasurer of the Center for Rural Affairs.

 Dr. John Harms resides in Scottsbluff.
 After earning bachelor’s and master’s degrees in secondary education from Chadron State College and an Ed.D. in higher educational administration from Montana State University, he entered a career that began as a high school teacher in Gering and culminated with a 30-year term as president of Western Nebraska Community College in Scottsbluff.
 Dr. Harms retired as president in 2006 ahead of an 8-year term in the Nebraska Legislature.
 As the representative for District 48, Dr. Harms served on the Appropriations Committee, the Developmental Disabilities Special Investigative Committee, the Education Commission of the States, and the Legislative Performance Audit Committee.
 As chairman of the Legislative Performance Audit Committee, he led the initiation of a regular review process of Nebraska’s business subsidies to help ensure these programs provide good return on investment for the state.